Panic! Will you even recognize your vagina after birth?

 One thing that can be frustrating is the whole peeing-when-you-don’t-want-to-be-peeing issue.
 You may not have as much control over that general area as you had before.

 So is there anything you can do about it?
 Yes.
 You can work it.
-Welcome to the wonderful world of the pelvic floor—the great connecting area of the vagina, urethra, bladder, and butt.
+Welcome to the wonderful world of the pelvic floor—the muscles and soft tissue connecting the vagina, urethra, bladder, and anus.

 So this is how you do pelvic floor exercises: